 Does dry needling hurt?

 Absolutely not, dry needling is intended to be painless.
 In fact, with the way the body senses light touch and sharp pricks sometimes you will not feel this at all.
 A common example of this would be the low back and buttock region where you are very unlikely to feel anything at all.
 If it is likely that you will feel the dry needle being inserted one of our chiropractors or physiotherapists will tell you.
 If you are extra worried we will just ice the area up for you and make it numb.

 What can dry needling treat?

 Trigger points can exist by themselves or be apart of other problems.
 Common examples of conditions that causes irritated muscles and local trigger points would be hip osteoarthritis and rotator cuff problems.
 Dry needling to remove these painful areas will treat pain and soreness throughout irritated structures but it will not heal the actual rotator cuff problems or hip arthritis mentioned above.
-Therefore dry needling is an excellence gateway therapy.
+Therefore dry needling is an excellent gateway therapy.
 This simply means chiropractors or physiotherapists can remove your pain with dry needling and this will allow you to do other things such as rotator cuff exercises to actually fix your problem.

 The reality is that some people are just far too sore to do their exercises for conditions like rotator cuff tears or low back pain.
 If dry needling is successful at reducing enough pain for people perform their exercises people are likely to get better more quickly and with less pain.

 What can’t dry needling treat?

 As we said in the previous section dry needling can do the following two things.
 The first is, dry needling can successfully reduce muscle and joint pain that is coming from a problem in the muscle.
 The second thing that dry needling can do is reduce and remove enough pain to allow people to do exercises that will actually fix the underlying cause of the problem.